The Un-Traditional Wedding: How To Update Outdated Wedding Traditions

 It’s safe to say the idea was that the honeymoon was when a newly married couple would try to get a start on a family of their own.

 These days, a honeymoon can be whatever you want it to be.
 We love the idea of an island getaway, a full-on jungle adventure, or some time spent at home doing the things you love.
+But you might want to do something a little more adventurous or untraditional like traveling for a few months or going backpacking and using Radical Storage along the way.
+You could even consider an elopement and honeymoon all in one if you’re a fan of travel and want to make the most of it.

 Whatever you decide to do there are some great websites to help you fund your honeymoon, like Patchwork.
 To find out more check out them out here.